1,000+ Opportunities

 Anderson Human Services Ajust contrast & font size black background with white text black background with yellow text blue background with yellow text white background with black text default background and font color slight increase to font size bigger increase to font size biggest increase to font size Office of Ombudsman for Long-Term Care Reena Shetty, Executive Director MBA Data Access Policy - Public MBA Data Access Policy - Private

-Based on current listing details, eligibility includes: Regional and local organizations in Minnesota; 25% match required for requests exceeding $50,000; total funds available $750,000 Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Regional and local organizations in Minnesota; 25% match required for requests exceeding $50,000; total funds available $750,000.
+Confirm the full requirements in the official notice before applying.